Ghazal 15, Verse 1

 LIGHTNING: {10,6}

-The verse features a form of enjoyable wordplay (the 'concretization' of an idiom, as the cloud's gall-bladder literally, rather than metaphorically, 'turns to water' with fear.
 It's also an exercise in hyperbole (the cloud, made of water, fears the fire of the lover's heart); and it offers the arresting vision of a whirlpool with a heart of flame.
-But without the enjoyable use made of idiom 'the gall to turn to water', the verse really wouldn't have much to offer.
+But without the chance to savor the excellent doubleness of 'for the gall to turn to water', the verse really wouldn't have that much to offer.